wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-get-started/includes/1-introduction.md

-This module will introduce you to the SharePoint Framework and walk you through getting your local & online environment configured for developing with the SharePoint Framework.
+This module will introduce you to the SharePoint Framework and walk you through getting your local and online environment configured for developing with the SharePoint Framework.

 ## Prerequisites